liquid-collective/liquid-collective-protocol/natspec/OracleV1.md

 Report cl chain data

-*Only callable by an oracle memberThe epoch id is expected to be &gt;= to the expected epoch id stored in the contractThe epoch id is expected to be the first epoch of its frame*
+*Only callable by an oracle memberThe epoch id is expected to be &gt;= to the expected epoch id stored in the contractThe epoch id is expected to be the first epoch of its frameThe Consensus Layer Validator count is the amount of running validators managed by River.Until withdrawals are enabled, this count also takes into account any exited and slashed validatoras funds are still locked on the consensus layer.*

 #### Parameters